ntop/ntopng/doc/src/scripts/alert_definitions.rst

 - :code:`ntopng`
 - :code:`user`

-Plugins distributed with ntopng must have their :code:`status_key` s defined in sub-table :code:`ntopng`.
-User plugins must have their :code:`status_key` s defined in sub-table :code:`user`.
+Scripts distributed with ntopng must have their :code:`status_key` s defined in sub-table :code:`ntopng`.
+User scripts must have their :code:`status_key` s defined in sub-table :code:`user`.

 Sub-tables can be extended adding new :code:`status_key` s to either the :code:`ntopng` or the :code:`user` table.
 Each :code:`status_key` has an integer number assigned which `must be unique`.